-Just 20-30 minute’s drive from Innisfail, Patronella is a castle built by an immigrant from Spain, Jose Patronella.
+Just 20-30 minute’s drive from Innisfail, Paronella is a castle built by an immigrant from Spain, Jose Paronella.
 He bought 13 acres of scrub land in 1929 and built this spectacular palace, complete with tennis courts and ballroom.

 The ballroom boasted a huge glitter ball and there were movies shown on Saturday nights.